Superstar guard Stevie Clark leapt in the air and chest bumped his brother Deondre.

 On a day when the Douglass boys beat Roland 82-80 and ran their streak of state high school basketball titles to four, the Trojans provided a respite.
+It was a break from a year that has been all about an academic scandal that has rocked the school.
+It was a reprieve from a mess that involves grade fixing and absence fraud and years of academic mismanagement.

 Clark said the team stayed up late Friday night talking about the opportunity that they had in front of them.
 They were nervous about the game but grateful for the chance to do something positive for their school.